X-SLAYER/notification_listener_service/README.md

 # notification_listener_service

-a plugin for interacting with Notification Service in Android.
+A flutter plugin for interacting with Notification Service in Android.

 NotificationListenerService is a service that receives calls from the system when new notifications are posted or removed,